K-12 security and lighting: Notification and safer egress for assailant events and emergencies

 Our next step is to test this approach with a case study and continue honing these strategies and we are currently seeking partners to implement this proposed concept.
-Please reach out – architects, owners, and facilities managers – if you have an upcoming building project that could be a good fit for these design concepts.
+Please reach out if you have an upcoming building project that could be a good fit for these design concepts.
 We look forward to hearing from you.

 Interested in learning more?
-Watch “K-12 security and lighting: notification and safer egress for assailant events and emergencies,” a free webinar from IMEG that explores this topic even further.
+Read the whitepaper, “K-12 security and lighting: Notification and safer egress for assailant events and environmental emergencies.”